yaoyao-liu/minimal-light/index.md

 ## About Me
 My original first name is _**杰 (Jie)**_.
 Please see this [link](https://en.wiktionary.org/wiki/ji%C3%A9) with audio to learn how to pronounce Jie ("JEE-yeh" is pretty close).

 My undergraduate study ([ACM Honors Class](https://acm.sjtu.edu.cn/home)) and master study were done both in Computer Science at [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/en/).
-I received my PhD in System Engineering at [George Washington University](https://www.seas.gwu.edu/).
+I received my PhD in Systems Engineering at [George Washington University](https://www.seas.gwu.edu/).
 My PhD dissertation is titled ["Towards Formalizing Data-Driven Decision-Making from Big Data: A Systematic Multi-Criteria Decision-Making Approach in Online Controlled Experiments"](https://www.proquest.com/docview/2784774986?pq-origsite=gscholar&fromopenview=true).
 I was a research intern at [Google Research](https://research.google/) and [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/).
 I publish under "Jie JW Wu".

 I have experience in industrial software development.
-I was a software engineer at [Snap Inc.](https://snap.com/en-US) and Microsoft in the Greater Seattle Area.
+I was a software engineer at [Snap Inc.](https://snap.com/en-US) and [Microsoft](https://www.microsoft.com/en-us/) in the Greater Seattle Area.

 **I'm actively looking for research opportunities in academia and industry.
 I'm open to new projects and topics.
 Do not hesitate to contact me for any opportunity to collaborate!**